GSA/digitalgov.gov/content/post/2015-07-30-community-rock-star-round-up.md

 date: 2015-07-30 10:00:21 -0400
 title: 'Community Rock Star Round Up'
 summary: 'Around&nbsp;this&nbsp;month&amp;#8217;s Communities Theme, the DigitalGov team thought we&rsquo;d round up your&nbsp;community rock stars.
-These are people in your communities who&rsquo;ve gone above and beyond, who&rsquo;ve contributed content, organized events, participated in developing toolkits and more.&nbsp;Let’skick it off with the DigitalGov Summit Sounding Board.
+These are people in your communities who&rsquo;ve gone above and beyond, who&rsquo;ve contributed content, organized events, participated in developing toolkits and more.&nbsp;Let’s kick it off with the DigitalGov Summit Sounding Board.
 DigitalGov Summit Sounding Board For the 2015 DigitalGov Summit we pulled'
 authors: [apiazza]
 categories:
   - Communities